 Here’s a big problem about lien waivers — the waiver terminology used is not standardized across the construction industry.
 Depending on where you work or whom you work with, you may hear folks calling lien waivers by another name, such as “lien release” or “waiver of lien” and many others.
 California’s lien waiver laws actually refer to it as a “Waiver and Release.”

 Not surprisingly, the terminology used by the industry to describe a lien cancellation is also very haphazard.
 You might also hear “lien removal” or “lien release” and several others.
 All in all, this problem with confusing terminology can have serious consequences, so be clear about which document you’re referring to!

 Lien Waivers vs. “No Lien Clauses”

 Unfortunately, the naming confusion does not end there.
 Another confusing concept in the world of construction payment is “no lien clauses.”

 A no lien clause is different from a lien waiver.
 A waiver comes after the work has been performed and is only signed by parties after a payment is due, wherein the party waives the right to file a lien for the work that is being paid for.

 Unlike the lien waiver document, no lien clauses are very controversial.
 In fact, they are only formally allowed in just 2 states.
 No lien clauses are expressly outlawed by the legislatures in over 20 states.

-Now that you know some lien waiver background information, it’s time to turn to the instrument itself…and this where lien waiver management gets enormously confusing.
+Now that you know some lien waiver background information, it’s time to turn to the instrument itself.
+This where lien waiver management gets enormously confusing.
 While a few states create mandatory lien waiver forms, the majority of states do not, which leaves the parties to grapple about what these documents should and should not say.